Live By Night

 Warner Bros financed Live By Night for what was originally reported as a $110 million budget, but as poor tracking and little hype was surrounding the movie, WB announced the pic’s cost as $65 million — so WB either brokered one hell of a tax rebate or found $45 million in unused cash in the back of one of the expensive period sets.
 Any heat the project had was cooled off when unenthusiastic reviews posted and award buzz was nonexistent.
 Live By Night was booked into 4 locations and into a very competitive holiday market with better reviewed adult fare.
 It pulled in $33,336 with a troubling $8,334 per screen average.
 Live By Night remained in 4 theaters for 3 weeks and grossed a mere $185,644 before going wide in its fourth frame.
 It bowed against The Bye Bye Man, Sleepless, Monster Trucks and the wide expansion of Patriots Day and the semi-wide expansion of Silence.

 Warner Bros gave Live By Night an expensive marketing blitz, spending that $45 million of mystery money on $45.04 million in TV ads (as per ispotTV), plus millions more after its release.
 After other traditional means of marketing and distribution logistics, the P&A costs are far north of $50 million.
 Live By Night fared the worst out of the new openers and was dead on arrival with $5,106,046 — placing outside the top 10 at #11 for the frame led by holdover Hidden Figures.
 It is Affleck’s worst opening for a wide release since his star vehicle Surviving Christmas in 2004.
 Live By Night collapsed 66.4% the following weekend to $1,718,017 and was then pulled out of 2,659 theaters going into its third wide session — which is the largest screen loss on record.
 It sank 94.1% to $101,028.
-More after the domestic run closes…
+The domestic run closed with just $10,378,555.

-Warner Bros has so far released Live By Night in 47 overseas markets, where it has cumed just $9.1 million.
-It will rollout in most countries by the end of the month.
+Warner Bros has so far released Live By Night in most overseas markets, where it has cumed just $11.4 million.
+Japan is dated for the end of May.
 More as the overseas numbers come in…

 Warner Bros is expected to take a $75 million loss on Live By Night.